sheressa/Elmer/README.md

 # Elmer
 Elmer, like da glue, holds everything together.
 Currently, it extends the functionality of our scheduling app [WhenIWork](http://wheniwork.com/) by supporting our custom use cases.
-Quite generally, it supports:
+Quite generally--among other functionality--it supports:

-a. single sign-on through online.crisistextline.org
+1. single sign-on through online.crisistextline.org
-b. sending custom emails to users when they've successfully scheduled shifts
+2. sending custom emails to users when they've successfully scheduled shifts
-c. recurring shifts weekly
+3. recurring shifts weekly
-d. coloring shifts
+4. coloring shifts
-e. deleting shifts
+5. deleting shifts
-Among other functionality.

 ## Running on local
 Run `npm install`.
 In your main directory, `touch config.js`.
 Copy-and-paste the contents of `config.js.default` into this new config file.
 Add requisite API keys.

 Check out `package.json`.
 Note that `npm start` runs the app when in production, which really runs two separate processes:

 1. runs scheduling cronjobs
 2. runs Express routes which handle shift scheduling, deletion, single-sign-on / user creation, and timezone validation.